REGISTRATION

 For all our teams, we won’t know the exact days & times of practices until closer to the start of the fall or spring season, unfortunately.
 Many things need to be taken into consideration when scheduling all of our teams’ practices, including the fields we have available to us (many are managed and assigned to us by the city and school districts).
 After receiving our field allocations from the city, only then can we schedule Valley Surf practices which are based on the coaches’ schedules (such as their other teams’ practice schedules).
 Most practices are held in Lathrop and surrounding cities.

-Practices are 2-3 times a week depending on age and level of the team.
 Additional technical sessions will be offered for players who want more.

 We try hard to keep the teams on the same days, but sometimes teams will need to shift days.
-We try to avoid that, but it just depends on what fields we are assigned, which fields have lights for the later sessions, where the coaches need to be with which teams, etc. You can imagine how difficult it is to put this all in place, for ~40 teams.
+We try to avoid that, but it just depends on what fields we are assigned, which fields have lights for the later sessions, where the coaches need to be with which teams, etc. You can imagine how difficult it is to put this all in place, for 45+ teams.

 For most teams, practice will start the first week of July for fall season and will end in early/mid-December.
 New players who have registered for spring will have an option to train in the winter months.
 These sessions are optional for younger teams and supplement the training program for all our competitive teams.
 These winter sessions typically start in early January (pending field availability) and end prior to Presidents’ Day weekend.
 After a break the week of Presidents’ Day, we will begin our spring season at the end of February (or early March) and will end in early June.
 High school-aged teams follow a different schedule, based on when players participate on school teams.
 The in-house program typically begins in late Aug and ends in Oct.